BGP hijacking: Mechanism

-Common to these ways is their disruption of the normal routing of the network: packets end up being forwarded towards the wrong part of the network and then either enter an endless loop (and are discarded), or are found at the mercy of the offending AS.
+Common to these ways is their disruption of the normal network routing: packets end up being forwarded towards the wrong part of the network and then either enter an endless loop (and are discarded), or are found at the mercy of the offending AS.

 Typically ISPs filter BGP traffic, allowing BGP advertisements from their downstream networks to contain only valid IP space.
 However, a history of hijacking incidents shows this is not always the case.

-The Resource Public Key Infrastructure (RPKI) is designed to authenticate route origins via cryptographic certificate chains demonstrating address block range ownership, but is not widely deployed yet.
-Once deployed, IP hijacking through errant issues at the origin (via both accident or intent) should be detectable and filterable.
+The Resource Public Key Infrastructure (RPKI) is designed to authenticate route origins via cryptographic certificate chains demonstrating address block range ownership but is not widely deployed yet.
+Once deployed, IP hijacking through errant issues at the origin (via accident or intent) should be detectable and filterable.

 IP hijacking is sometimes used by malicious users to obtain IP addresses for use in spamming or a distributed denial-of-service (DDoS) attack.

-When a router promulgates flawed BGP routing information, whether that action is intentional or accidental, it is defined by the Internet Engineering Task Force (IETF) in RFC 7908 as a "route leak".
-Such leaks are described as "the propagation of routing announcement(s) beyond their intended scope.
-That is, an announcement from an Autonomous System (AS) of a learned BGP route to another AS is in violation of the intended policies of the receiver, the sender, and/or one of the ASes along the preceding AS path."
-Such leaks are possible because of a long-standing "…systemic vulnerability of the Border Gateway Protocol routing system…"
+When a router disseminates erroneous BGP routing information, whether intentionally or accidentally, it is defined by the Internet Engineering Task Force (IETF) in RFC 7908 as a "route leak."
+These leaks are characterized as "the dissemination of routing announcements beyond their intended scope.
+In other words, an announcement from one Autonomous System (AS) regarding a learned BGP route to another AS contravenes the intended policies of the recipient, the sender, and/or one of the ASes along the preceding AS path."
+Such leaks are made possible due to a long-standing "systemic vulnerability of the Border Gateway Protocol routing system."